Pierreslag/fishingblog/README.md

 - User profile to personalize the page abit.

 ## Agile Development
 Started the agile aproach with thinking about what this website / blog is going to need.
-Put it down on my notes as a small draft and then got to work with adding the diffrent user stories. was aiming to get 12 of them.
+Put it down on my notes as a small draft and then got to work with adding the diffrent user stories.
+Was aiming to get 12 of them.
 Links to the user stories below!
 ### __Complete User Stories__
 - [USER STORY: Intuitive and Accessible Front-End Design](https://github.com/Pierreslag/fishingblog/issues/1)